Pamichael2004/Crypto-Clustering-Challenge/Starter_Code/README.md

 # Optimize the Clusters with Principal Component Analysis

-# Find the Best Value for k by Using the PCA Data (10 points)
+# Find the Best Value for k by Using the PCA Data

-# Cluster the Cryptocurrencies with K-means by Using the PCA Data (10 points)
+# Cluster the Cryptocurrencies with K-means by Using the PCA Data

-# Visualize and Compare the Results (15 points)
+# Visualize and Compare the Results

 References/Guidance: Lesson 19: Unsupervised Learning Activity 2 & Activity 3